Skip to main content

 • Retains only decision-relevant intent signals

-• Includes the latency_budget_ms from the PlatformRequest (for timing calculations)
+• Includes the latency_budget_ms from the PlatformRequest

 Operators MUST ensure that Brand Agents receive only ContextRequests.
-This conversion enforces privacy while enabling effective bidding.

-Public Operator ↔ Brand Agent Interfaces
+Public Operator ↔ Brand Agent interfaces

 Operators expose public protocol endpoints to interact with Brand Agents.
-These interfaces define the external contract and do not constrain internal systems.

-Deliver auction requests to Brand Agents
+Deliver auction requests to brand agents

 • Payload: ContextRequest schema